HoseinHaqiqian/HoseinHaqiqian/README.md

 - 👋 Hi, I’m @HoseinHaqiqian
-- 👀 I’m interested in Android - Flutter - IoT
+- 👀 I've been developing mobile applications for 5 years.
+Have deep understanding of Flutter and Android.
 - 📫 How to reach me hosein1398@gmail.com

 <!---